Electric Vehicle Frequently Asked Questions and responses to common myths

 • A growing number of countries have set deadlines prohibiting the sale of fossil fuel vehicles starting as soon as 2025.
 This is driving the global market towards EVs.

 Power costs much less than gas to charge or “fuel up” your vehicle.
 EVs have little maintenance other than tire replacement.
-Car and Driver did a comprehensive analysis – check out their article EV vs Gas: Which Cars are Cheaper to Own?
+CNET did a comprehensive analysis – check out their article How Much Money Can You Save with an EV vs. a Gas Car?
+We Did the Math

 See EV Shopping Tips and Compare and Shop for EVs on this website.